Tutorial: Running Camera-based 3D Perception with Isaac Perceptor with the Nova Orin Developer Kit

 Note

-Please launch the application, ensure you follow the mounting guide for correct mounting procedures, and configuration changes.
+Launch the application following the mounting guide for correct mounting procedures and configuration changes.

 Customizing Sensor Configurations